alefyp/fullstack-open/README.md

 # FSopen
-Deep Dive Into Modern Web Development - Full stack open 2020 - Helsinki University
+Resolving exercises from Deep Dive Into Modern Web Development - Full stack open 2020 The University of Helsinki